 If one read in each pair is heavy and the other is light and they are in a known order, then by specifying the order, only the appropriate database section is used, improving performance and potentially accuracy too.
 No matter what value is specified here, when each read in a pair is from a different chain, these two reads are grouped together in the output.
-Paired reads from the same chain will not be grouped together in the output, these should instead be merged prior to annotation.
+Note that paired reads from the same chain will not be grouped together in the output, these should instead be merged (whenever possible) prior to annotation.

 - Paired reads are - This specifies the expected chain order.
 If your paired read starts with a light chain followed by a heavy chain, select the Light then heavy chain value in the dropdown.
 If you do not know the chain order or your sequences, use the default Unknown order value.

 When multiple genes are equally close to a query sequence there are three possible ways we can handle it with regards to the list of the number of sequences that match each gene.
 For example, if a query sequence is equally close to IGHD1-26 and IGHD2-15, each option below will handle this differently:

 - Each gene with partial frequency - This will assign that query sequence to all matching genes with partial frequency.
 Based on the example above, this sequence will add 0.5 to IGHD1-26's and 0.5 to IGHD2-15's total number of sequences.